 Photographing the Moeraki Boulders

-As I wrote earlier, the best time to photograph the Moeraki boulder is at sunrise during low to mid-tide.
+As I wrote earlier, the best time to photograph the Moeraki boulders is at sunrise during low to mid-tide.

 However you can still go when it is high tide.
 If this is the case, be careful.
 Tidal waves can jump suddenly so be ready to run 🙂